styleguidist/react-styleguidist/docs/Thirdparties.md

 }
 ```

-Cool!
 This will automatically apply your theme to your styled-components.
 When you fire up the styleguide, `npm run styleguide`, you should see your components render as expected.

 ### Fela